Environment Variables

 Hover over the three dots next to value and click Delete to delete the environment variable.

-Edit an Existing Environment Variable Set
+Rename an Existing Environment Variable Set

 To edit the existing environment variable set